Jeffcw96/blog/content/post/github-action-cicd-aws/index.md

 +++
 author = "Jeff Chang"
-title = "Automate your deployment with Github Action CI/CD and AWS" date = "2022-06-18" description = "In this article, we will be going through step by step on how to automate the deployment on AWS S3 static site hosting with Github action" tags = [
+title = "Automate your deployment with Github Action CI/CD and AWS" date = "2022-06-19" description = "In this article, we will be going through step by step on how to automate the deployment on AWS S3 static site hosting with Github action and HUGO" tags = [
     "devops"
 ]
 categories = [
 	"DevOps"
 ]
+image = "cover.png"
 +++

 ## Table of contents